tessellator/resilience4clj-circuitbreaker/README.md

 ## Quick Start

-The following code defines a function `make-remote-call` that uses a circuit breaker named `:some-name` and stored in the global registry.
+The following code defines a function `make-remote-call` that uses a circuit breaker named `:some-name` and stored in the default registry.
 If the circuit breaker does not already exist, one is created.

 ```clojure